saigkill/ignore-me/README.rst

 Merging
 -------

-If you want to merge your branch with the trunk, click on "Propose for merging" on Launchpad.
-Please base all Merge requests off the trunk branch.
-Merges to X.X only occur through the trunk branch.
+Please base all Pull-Requests on the develop branch.

 Code of Conduct
 ---------------